svparekh/Package-Registry-ECE461-Project-ACMEIR/README.md

 Total ..................
 20 (20/20 = 1)
 ```

+The NetScore can be calculated using the weights with this formula:

 ```text
 NetScore = (3 * RampUp + 4 * Correctness + 4 * BusFactor + 3 * ResponsiveMaintainer + 6 * License) / 20